Functors of actions: Cosmological gravitology

-Here we touch one of the fundamentals of the theoretical arguments that most of effective field theories are built upon.
-Instead of formulating the right-hand side of \refEq{eq:standardEFT}, we construct one basic action of EFT, by reformulating the left hand side of \refEq{eq:standardEFT} as:
+Here we touch on one of the fundamentals of the theoretical arguments that most field theories are built upon.
+Let us consider the set, $\mathcal{S}_{\rm FA}$, of all possible actions that can be built by any functor of actions.
+Now, instead of formulating the right-hand side of \refEq{eq:standardEFT}, we construct one basic action of field theory, namely the functors of actions, \textit{i.e.} $S_{\rm FA}$, by reformulating the left hand side of \refEq{eq:standardEFT}.
+Normally an action can be decomposed in a sum of a set of actions.
+Therefore it is easy to generalise this notion to an integral of actions according to the path integral formulation, see \citet{Peskin:1995ev}.
+This means that for any integral, we can promote the infinitesimal element of a real number to an infinitesimal element of real number mapped from a functional, such as the one from an action.
+Therefore, a new set of actions can be constructed as

-where $\int_{\Omega_S} d S'$ is an integral over all possible space of these kind of actions, $\Omega_S$. \textit{We stress here that the above expression means that any element $dS'$ consist of any action, which can be built upon any metric from any manifold.} Now, we can imagine some simple functional forms that this $\mathcal{S}_{\mathrm{EFT}}$ can have, such that of a simple integral: